 Note: Generally, family members or friends of the deaf or hard of hearing person should not be used as an interpreter except in incidents that present a clear and immediate threat to the employee or public safety.

 Serious/Complex Incident.
 An employee investigating a serious incident (e.g., a complex investigation, investigation requiring Miranda admonition, test measuring alcohol consumption, arrest, etc.) involving a deaf or hard of hearing person should request a professional SLI via Communications Division to ensure effective communication.

 Note: An SLI is not needed to effect an arrest.
-However, if an SLI is determined to be necessary to communicate effectively, a professional SLI shall be requested to the scene, or to a follow-up location (e.g., police station, Jail Division).
+However, if an SLI is determined to be necessary to communicate effectively, a professional SLI shall be requested to the scene, or to a follow-up location (e.g., police station, Custody Services Division).

 Mandatory Use.
 Regardless of the complexity of the incident, officers shall request a professional SLI via Communications Division when one of the following conditions exist:

 Scheduled Events.
 For scheduled events, employees may request a professional SLI via the City’s Department on Disability, 72 hours prior to the event.